-Once you conquer your fear of criticism, accepting that there will be occasional conflict in your relationships becomes much less scary as well.
+Once you conquer your fear of criticism and learn to use these words of affirmation, accepting that there will be occasional conflict in your relationships becomes much less scary as well.

 Though there may be things your partner sees as imperfections in you, and though there may be things about your relationship that aren’t perfect, you will be able to reframe these problems as challenges to work on and overcome.